siyuan-bruce/siyuan-bruce.github.io/homepage.md

     Abstract: Software code quality is a construct with three dimensions: maintainability, reliability, and functionality.
 Although many firms have incorporated code quality metrics in their operations, evaluating these metrics still lacks consistent standards.
 We categorized distinct metrics into two types: 1) monotonic metrics that consistently influence code quality; and 2) non-monotonic metrics that lack a consistent relationship with code quality.
 To consistently evaluate them, we proposed a distribution-based method to get metric scores.
 Our empirical analysis includes 36,460 high-quality open-source software (OSS) repositories and their raw metrics from SonarQube and CK.
 The evaluated scores demonstrate great explainability on software adoption.
 Our work contributes to the multi-dimensional construct of code quality and its metric measurements, which provides practical implications for consistent measurements on both monotonic and non-monotonic metrics.

 2. Y. Liu, C. Xu, and **S. Jin**. "[Reinforcement Learning for Continuous Control: A Quantum Normalized Advantage Function Approach](https://ieeexplore.ieee.org/abstract/document/10234293)".
-IEEE Services - 4th International Conference on Quantum Software, Chicago, USA, **(SERVICE 2023)**. _Short Paper with Oral Presentation, Average Acceptance Rate: 21.50%_.
+IEEE Services - 4th International Conference on Quantum Software, Chicago, USA, **(SERVICE 2023)**. _Corresponding Author, Average Acceptance Rate: 21.50%_.

 3. **S. Jin**, B. Xu, P. Intallura, and Y. Xia. "[A UTXO-based Sharding Method for Stablecoin](https://ieeexplore.ieee.org/document/9922204)".
 4th IEEE International Conference on Blockchain Computing and Applications, San Antonio, USA, **(BCCA 2022)**. _Short Paper with Oral Presentation_.